peterrizk/GScraper/README.md

 # GScraper

-This is WPF project to scrape google.
+This is WPF project intended to scrape google urls.
 It searches google and counts for a particular term in the results.
 To run in windows, confirm GScraper.Wpf is the startup project and press f5.

 # If I had more time would have liked to do the following
 * add an assumptions section in the readme file